Looking for a Way to Reduce Textbook Expenses?

-- Use a textbook comparison web site.
-Many web sites are available for comparing new and used pricing from multiple bookstores such as booksprice.com/, textbooks.org/, and cheapesttextbooks.com/.
+- Use a textbook comparison website.
+Many web sites are available for comparing new and used pricing from multiple bookstores such as booksprice.com/, textbooks.org/, and cheapesttextbooks.com.
 Note that with used textbook pricing you need to be careful that the supplier has positive ratings evaluations based on many sales.
 Your only recourse with an unhappy experience may be a negative rating on a web site such as Amazon.com or eBay.com which may not matter to a new seller unloading a few used textbooks.
-A quick check of 10 random DTCC textbooks found an average savings of 40% using Amazon.com for new textbook purchases and 47% for used textbooks as opposed to purchasing from the campus bookstore.
+A quick check of 10 random Durham Tech textbooks found an average savings of 40 percent using Amazon.com for new textbook purchases and 47percent for used textbooks as opposed to purchasing from the campus bookstore.
 Barnes and Noble often offers deals on textbooks through their web site (barnesandnoble.com/textbooks/), and Barnes and Noble members save even more.

 1Disclaimer: Durham Technical Community College is not affiliated with and does

 not endorse any vendor or information provided on linked web sites with the exception of Follett; which is the college's contracted bookstore vendor.
 Durham Technical Community College

 is not responsible for any errors, omissions, or misleading information